 The report summarizes each of the six “Community Conversations” that followed up on the key issues discussed at the initial Tucson Regional Town Hall in May 2007.

-“Formation of the Literacy for Life Coalition would not have been possible without the broad-based support that grew out of the Tucson Regional Town Hall,” said Martha Gilliland, executive director of the coalition and a mortgage broker in Vancouver and Tucson who volunteers her time with us.
+“Formation of the Literacy for Life Coalition would not have been possible without the broad-based support that grew out of the Tucson Regional Town Hall,” said Martha Gilliland, executive director of the coalition.
 United Way’s Lavonne Deville, who is active in supporting early childhood education, added that the Tucson Regional Town Hall was responsible for “taking our work in early education to another level … one that we would not have reached without it.”

 The report concludes that “the cooperative spirit driving the Town Hall process has the potential to propel Tucson into a much brighter future.”

 The Tucson Regional Town Hall was highly successful when 160 Tucsonans met for three days in May 2007.
-They discussed critical issues facing the Tucson region, including education, land-use planning, water, transportation and workforce development.
+They discussed critical issues facing the Tucson region, including education, land-use planning, water, transportation, home rentals and workforce development.

 The participants came together in the recognition that if we are to preserve what we all love about the Tucson region - and provide healthy futures for all our children - it will take creative ideas, passionate leadership and regional collaboration.

 The participants realized that the Town Hall was not an end in itself, but only another step in the long journey that leads to a great community.

 Now, that journey is continuing as different organizations hold follow-up meetings on the 12 major topics at the Town Hall.
 We urge you to join in that journey with thousands of other Tucsonans as they weigh the Town Hall recommendations and seek ways to improve and implement the most urgent and productive of the recommendations.

 Town Hall participants engaged in spirited discussions.